DevLoversTeam/golang-interview-questions/README.en.md

 2. Matrix-build for multiple `GOOS/GOARCH` as needed.

-3. Early detection of competitive defects (`-race`) in relevant jobs.
+3. Early detection of concurrency defects (`-race`) in relevant jobs.

 #### Conclusion: